ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 {: tip}

-Refer to the documentation of services to understand how a service is mapping IAM roles to specific actions.
-See for example [how the {{site.data.keyword.mon_full_notm}} service maps IAM roles to actions](https://{DomainName}/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-iam#iam).
+Refer to the services documentation to understand how a service is mapping IAM roles to specific actions.
+See for example [how the {{site.data.keyword.mon_full_notm}} service maps IAM roles to actions](https://{DomainName}/docs/monitoring?topic=monitoring-iam).

 Assigning the right roles to users will require several iterations and refinement.
 Given permissions can be controlled at the resource group level, for all resources in a group or be fine-grained down to a specific instance of a service, you will discover over time what are the ideal access policies for your project.